Yandex Cloud

 • The user has access to the db1 database of the cluster.

-• The access is read-only, so the user is not allowed to change any settings.
+• The access is read-only, with no option to change any settings.

 Management console